 - Go to BeenVerified Vehicle Search.

-- While in Vehicle Search engine, plug in the license plate number, select its state, then hit SEARCH.
+- While in the Vehicle Search engine, plug in the license plate number, select its state, then hit SEARCH.

 - Wait a few seconds as BeenVerified searches its millions of vehicle records in its database and generates a report for the vehicle for you.

-From the report, you’ll see all available information about the vehicle with its license plate in search, including the specs/market value/accident records/theft records/warranties and more.
+From the report, you’ll see all available information about the vehicle with its license plate in search, including the specs/market value/accident records/theft records/warranties, and more.

 Searching a license plate number may help you dig out a lot of information about the vehicle it is attached to.
 This makes it particularly useful in the process of purchasing a second-hand car.
 To acquire the information, you can request access from governments, but it can take a lot of time and effort.
 If you don’t want to jump through the hoops, you can use BeenVerified to help you uncover a vehicle’s history in a couple of seconds.